NikAraga/sentry_docker/README.md

-DOCKERFILE to install Sentry
+## Dockerfile to Install Sentry

-This needs redis and postgres
+This dockerfile installs sentry server on Python-2.7.5 Jessie Image.
+This sentry server assumes that Postgres-DB and Redis-Cache Engine are already in place.